junglok/tem-docs/docs/service/modules.md

 ## Searching modules

-* Keyword search tool : This will search any help message or whatis description for the word(s) given on the command
+* Keyword search tool: searches any help message or `whatis` description for the given word(s).

 === ":material-powershell: Command"